Shahzad Kashmiri

 Shahzad Kashmiri is a Pakistani television and film director, cinematographer and producer.

-Kashmiri is best known for his work as a cinematographer in Hum TV drama serials such as Humsafar, Bilqees Kaur, Maat, Mata-e-Jaan Hai Tu, Zard Mausam, and as a director in Yaqeen Ka Safar, Sabaat and Parizaad.
-Kashmiri was awarded Hum Honorary Phenomenal Serial Award for his work on Humsafar.
+Kashmiri is best known for his work as a cinematographer in Hum TV drama serials such as Humsafar, Bilqees Kaur, Maat, Mata-e-Jaan Hai Tu, Zard Mausam, "Zindagi Gulzar Hai, "and as a director in Yaqeen Ka Safar, Sabaat and Parizaad.
+Kashmiri was awarded Hum Honorary Phenomenal Serial Award for Humsafar.

 Career

-In 2012, Kashmiri debuted as a television director and directed critically acclaimed drama series including Dil-e-Muztar (2013), Alvida (2015) and Maana Ka Gharana (2015-2016) and went onto receive Best Director Drama Serial nomination at 2nd Hum Awards for Dil-e-Muztar.
+Kashmiri debuted as a television director in 2012 and has directed critically acclaimed drama series including Dil-e-Muztar (2013), Alvida (2015) and Maana Ka Gharana (2015–2016).
+He was nominated for Best Director Drama Serial at 2nd Hum Awards for Dil-e-Muztar.

 In 2015, Kashmiri co-directed Bin Roye as his feature film debut.
-The film became the third highest-grossing film of Pakistan.
-Kashmiri received Best Film Director nomination at 15th Lux Style Awards.
+The film became the third highest-grossing film of Pakistan, earning him a nomination as Best Film Director at 15th Lux Style Awards.